CodeyBloom/BitcoinAlphaBacktester/STREAMLIT_DEPLOYMENT_GUIDE.md

    - Check if all dependencies are in requirements.txt
    - Verify your app can run locally
    - Check Streamlit Cloud logs for error messages
+   - Make sure your .streamlit/config.toml doesn't have a hardcoded port
+   - Streamlit Cloud expects to reach your app on port 8501

 2. **Data not loading**
    - Ensure data files are in the repository or downloaded at runtime